Network Infrastructure · UPS Selection Guide

 02

-Firewalls and Security Appliances
+Firewalls & Security Appliances

 The network perimeter — where a reboot drops every active connection